belviPouadjeu/python-hands-on/README.md

 It's usually fixed in size and each element is of the same type.
 We can cast a list to a numpy array by first importing `numpy`:

+## Install nupy
+`pip install numpy`
+As numpy arrays contain data of the same type, we can use the attribute "dtype" to obtain the data type of the array’s elements.
+In this case, it's a 64-bit integer:

+# Slicing
+Like lists, we can slice the numpy array.
+Slicing in python means taking the elements from the given index to another given index.

+We pass slice like this: [start:end].The element at end index is not being included in the output.

+We can select the elements from 1 to 3 and assign it to a new numpy array d as follows: